 This will reduce any tantrums, backtalk, and confusion in your home.

 Create Daily Meaningful Connections

-Making sure to connect with your child in a positive way on a daily basis can help end the backtalk in your home.
+Making sure to connect with your child positively every day can help end the backtalk in your home.

-When you are SO BUSY, commanding your child around with tasks they NEED to complete, will surely lead to eye-rolling and attitude.
+When you are SO BUSY, commanding your child around with tasks they NEED to complete, will inevitably lead to eye-rolling and attitude.